Managing MySQL/MariaDB Databases with phpMyAdmin in ServBay

 https://servbay.host/phpmyadmin

-?- A: Please ensure the ServBay app is running, and that the web server (Caddy or Nginx) and the appropriate database package (MySQL or MariaDB) are enabled in the ServBay control panel.
-Also, check whether your system hosts file has been modified by other software, or try restarting ServBay.
+?- A: Make sure the ServBay app is running, and that the web server (Caddy or Nginx) and the database package (MySQL or MariaDB) are enabled in the ServBay control panel.
+Also, check if your system’s hosts file has been modified by other programs, or try restarting ServBay.

 - Q: Where can I find the database username and password?

-- Q: What should I do if I forgot the root password?
+- Q: What if I forgot the root password for the database?

-- A: ServBay offers a function to reset the database root password.
-You can find the reset button in the Databases tab of the ServBay app.
-After clicking it, ServBay will generate and display a new default root password for your selected database (MySQL or MariaDB).
+- A: ServBay lets you reset the database root password.
+On the Databases tab in the ServBay app, find the reset button.
+Clicking it will reset and show a new root password for the selected database (MySQL or MariaDB).

 - Q: Can phpMyAdmin connect to PostgreSQL or MongoDB in ServBay?

-- A: phpMyAdmin is designed specifically for managing MySQL and MariaDB; it does not support PostgreSQL or MongoDB.
+- A: phpMyAdmin is designed exclusively for MySQL and MariaDB management; it does not support PostgreSQL or MongoDB.

 Conclusion

-With ServBay’s integrated phpMyAdmin, you can efficiently and intuitively manage MySQL and MariaDB databases in your local development environment.
-From basic creation and deletion of databases/tables to inserting, querying, updating, and deleting data, phpMyAdmin’s graphical interface greatly reduces the complexity of database administration.
-Coupled with ServBay’s convenient environment management features, you can enjoy a smoother web application development and debugging experience.
+With phpMyAdmin integrated into ServBay, you can efficiently and intuitively manage your local MySQL and MariaDB databases in your development environment.
+From basic creation and deletion to inserting, querying, updating, and removing data, phpMyAdmin’s graphical interface greatly reduces the complexity of database management.
+Paired with ServBay’s convenient environment controls, it streamlines web application development and debugging.